SGenheden/Elba/Hybrid-tutorials/Aa2Dual-chol/README.md

 This will create a *step5_assembly_sorted.pdb* file.

-Next, we will convert it to a hybrid mode.
+Next, we will convert it to a hybrid model.
 The box information is taken from the *step5_assembly.str* file.

     python $SCRIPTS/Lammps/aa2cg.py step5_assembly_sorted.pdb -i forcefield.elba -a CHL=data.chol -b 64.5275 64.5275 76.2 -p lj/charmm/coul/long/14 -o 108dopc_20chol